tuliofalmeida/dsco/README.md

 ## References

 Feel free to use this code and edit it!
-If you use our code we kindly as that you please cite our repository!
+If you use our code we kindly ask that you please cite our repository!

 ## Developed by [Agathe Lafont](https://www.linkedin.com/in/agathe-g-lafont-453a80161/) and [Tulio Almeida](https://tuliofalmeida.com/)